 In 1924, 13 years after the Xinhai Revolution, the “last emperor” Puyi was eventually kicked out of the Forbidden City, and the wretched man quickly led his Manchu group to swear allegiance to Japan.

-By then China was a failed state under the rule of KMT (Nationalist Party), disintegrated due to internal power struggles between the warlords, and semi colonized by the foreign powers including Britain, Germany, France, Japan, as well as Britain’s vessel states Australia and India.
+By then China was a failed state under the rule of the KMT (Nationalist Party), disintegrated due to internal power struggles between the warlords, and semi-colonized by the foreign powers including Britain, Germany, France, Japan, as well as Britain’s vessel states Australia and India.

-On September 18, 1931, Japanese troops blew up a railway they forced Chinese labourers to build on China’s northeast then blamed on the Chinese army for doing so, further used this as an excuse to attack Chinese city Shenyang.
+On September 18, 1931, Japanese troops blew up a railway they forced Chinese labourers to build in China’s northeast then blamed the Chinese army for doing so, further using this as an excuse to attack the Chinese city Shenyang.

 Six months later, with the help of Manchus, three Chinese provinces in China’s northeast -where Manchus were first settled in China after being driven out of the Korean peninsula, a place they initially migrated to from a land further north in Cybearea – fell into Japan’s control, and Japanese proclaimed the region as an independent Manchu kingdom.
 Puyi became emperor again, for which he openly called the Japanese emperor his adopted father and Japan his true motherland.

 |Japanese soldiers occupied the Chinese government building in Shenyang, 1931|

 China’s retreat had fed into Japan’s ambition.
 Six years later in 1937, the Japanese repeated the same trick at Lugou Bridge outside of Beijing.